CSCI-362-02-2016/TBD/README.md

 Now focusing on testing the Calculator.java file.

--To actually run the calculator GUI, clone the whole repo and run in the terminal.
+-To actually run the calculator GUI, clone the whole repo and run java -jar SimpleJavaCalculator.jar in the terminal.

 -To run our testing framework, run scripts/runAllScripts.sh at the command line.